 The 'drain' that connects these lakes is structured in part, with timber board edging, with the balance along the southern end having been established as a living stream.
 The living stream area has dense mid-storey vegetation and sightlines to the stream are significantly impacted.
 This is causing concern to residents.

+Recent investigations in the living stream have discovered the Carters Freshwater Mussel and Western Pygmy Perch, two critically important species.
 There are turtles inhabiting the lakes and local resident's gardens are often used by the turtles for nesting.